OUIsolutions/CWebStudio/README.md

-# CWebSudio
+# CWebStudio

-CWebSudio is a micro framework to deal with web aplications in C/C++.
-It's a single file library that provides a lot of functionality such as reading headers, query parameters, returning files, and text.
+CWebStudio is a  framework for building web applications in C/C++.
+It's designed to be lightweight and efficient, providing a single-file library that simplifies common web development tasks.
+With CWebStudio, you can easily handle HTTP requests, parse JSON, manage static files, and even generate dynamic front-end code using the innovative HyDration mechanic.
+Whether you're building a simple API or a complex web application, CWebStudio offers the tools you need to get started quickly and efficiently.

 # Releases

 | Item | Description |
 |------|-------------|
 |[CWebStudioOne.c](https://github.com/OUIsolutions/CWebStudio/releases/download/4.0.0/CWebStudioOne.c)| CWebStudio One file |